50 Prayer Requests for the Children

 Suggested Use of the One-liner Prayers

-- Should parents carry the printed lines, they will most likely pray several different prayers for the children at different times throughout the day: while waiting in the doctor’s office, while riding on the bus, or while waiting for the traffic jam to clear.
+- Carry the printed lines, and pray several different prayers for the children at different times throughout the day: while waiting in the doctor’s office, while riding on the bus, or while waiting for the traffic jam to clear.

-- Also, in a parents' prayer group, the one-liners can be helpful in assigning parents to make different requests on behalf of the children.
+- Assign parents in a prayer group to pray different lines on behalf of the children.
 They are by no means exhaustive, so other lines may be added.

 Parents never have to be bored or idle when a spare moment can be used to pray one-liners for the children.